aha-app/aha-services/docs/gitlab_issues.md

 To receive updates when an issue is changed on GitLab you have to setup a webhook for the GitLab repository.

 1. In Aha!, copy the Webhook URL from the GitLab issues integration settings.
-2. On GitLab, go to the settings dropdown select _Webhooks_ .
+2. On GitLab, go to the settings dropdown and select _Webhooks_ .
 3. Paste the Webhook URL into the _URL_ field and leave the secret field blank.
 4. Finally, click _Add webhook_.